 No work is complete until you measure the performance.
 And measuring the performance of the prototype holds extreme prominence in MVP development.
-Once your MVP is built and launched among your early adopters, you need to be very careful in taking their feedback and analyzing how they are working on the same.
+Once your MVP is built, you need to take it to the next level and turn it into a minimum marketable product.
+And once it is launched among your early adopters, you need to be very careful in taking their feedback and analyzing how they are working on the same.

 The example of Nike changing its CTA is one of the best examples of why you need to constantly monitor the feedback of your customers.
 Not all the customers were able to identify the ‘buy now’ button when it only had the price mentioned on it.
 Thus, they changed it to ‘Buy’ with the price to make things clearer.

 It is important that you review each and everything that your client says about your initial product (MVP).
 But just collecting feedback is not enough.

 You also need to track their behavior and the success of the MVP to know if you can work on rolling out its next versions or need to implement your business model.

 - Every MVP development process starts with market research & product discovery

 - The next step is defining the user flow

 - After that, you need to get the MVP developed by a team of expert developers

 You need to carefully monitor and measure its success to scale as desired.